 What to Expect in a New Trial

 Often, the original people involved in your case may no longer care, may have died, may have moved on, or may have even forgotten the details.
-In some cases, the prosecutor may have retired or passed away, which can work in your favor.
+In some cases, the prosecuting attorney, police investigators, even the judge in your original case may have retired or passed away, which can work in your favor.

 Case Dismissal